Confidential Machine Learning on Untrusted Platforms: A Survey: Preliminaries of CML Approaches

 In this section, we review the terms and concepts used in the literature.
-First, we look at the representative system architectures considered in the published confidential machine learning (CML) approaches that are based on cryptographic protocols.
-Then, we present threat models, confidential assets, and notable attacks along with the effect on the related design.
-Finally, we briefly describe the common cryptographic and privacy primitives that serve as the skeleton of most CML approaches.
+First, we look at the representative system architectures considered in the published confidential machine learning (CML) approaches based on cryptographic protocols.
+Then, we examine how different threat models, associated confidential assets, and considered attacks affect CML designs.
+Finally, we briefly describe prevailing cryptographic and privacy primitives that serve as the skeleton of most CML approaches.